o1-labs/proof-systems/arrabiata/README.md

 <!-- The idea is to able to load at runtime a function of type <E:
 InterpreterEnv> -> () which takes an environment as a parameter, and anything can be built from there, in Rust, directly.
-We simply need to provide an interface -->
+We simply need to provide an interface.
+A zkApp can use up to N columns, N being the value defined in the lib.rs file.
+In this registry, we could have for instance o1VM -->